p-yukusai/Types/README.md

 An attempt is currently being made to port development to Visual Studio 2022, e.t.a is nonexistant ;)

 # Planned features
+- Move to WPF instead of Windows Forms
 - A dark theme (obviously 😄)
 - Easier localization management
 - Auto-updates